datacentricdesign/iob22/assignments/05-covid-dashboard/step2.md

         return { "data" : response.json() }
 ```

 Run the code again, and trigger the route `/netherlands` to see what happens.
 The web page should work as before.
 In _Replit_, You should see much less lines in the Terminal.
-A file `covid.log` should now exists with a few logs.
+A file `covid.log` should now exist with a few log statements.

 ![Assignment 5 - Logging]({{site.baseurl}}/assets/images/task 5-2-3- split screen.gif)

 You can experiment with the logging parameters in `main.py`.
-If you remove the filename, then your logs appear in the terminal.
-If you change `logging.INFO` into `logging.ERROR`, then your INFO logs are not appearing anymore.
-In conclusion, we recommend you to use the `logging` module instead of `print()` for any code that you write.
+If you remove the filename, then your logs will appear in the terminal.
+If you change the level parameter from  `logging.INFO` into `logging.ERROR`, then your INFO logs are not appearing anymore.
+In conclusion, we recommend you to use the `logging` module instead of `print()` for  more complex code that you write, as it will help you diagnose problems more easily.

-We now have our web server in place, fetching fresh data about the COVID situation and forwarding that data to the web browser.
-Still, this is not really convincing as long as we are not visualising this data.
-That is the purpose of Step 3.
+We now have our web server in place, which fetches fresh data about the most current COVID situation and forwards that to the web browser.
+Still, this is not very compelling  way of presenting this data.
+That will be the goal of Step 3 - Data Visualization.

 [Check the code on Replit](https://repl.it/@IO1075/step2)